Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

-Judgment No. 13203 of 2024 represents an important step forward in understanding the relationship between special effect aggravating circumstances and the statute of limitations.
-It highlights how an aggravating circumstance, even if not quantified, can significantly affect the rights of defendants and the course of the criminal process.
-This judgment invites all legal practitioners to pay particular attention to the qualification of aggravating circumstances to ensure a proper application of justice.
+Judgment No. 13203 of 2024 represents a significant step forward in understanding the relationship between special effect aggravating circumstances and the statute of limitations period.
+It highlights how an aggravating circumstance, even if unquantified, can significantly impact the rights of defendants and the course of criminal proceedings.
+This ruling calls upon all legal professionals to pay particular attention to the qualification of aggravating circumstances to ensure the correct application of justice.

 Bianucci Law Firm